starring: Jason Beghe, John Pankow and Kate McNeil

 1 female electrocuted in bath tub with a plugged hairdryer

-1 male sodium compund injected into his nape
+1 male gets sodium compound injected into his nape

-1 female monkey back bitten and crushed to death
+1 female monkey had her back bitten and crushed to death